freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 system are currently under development at the University of Cambridge as a part of the CADETS project.
-Recent developments include the creation of dlog, an in-kernel DTrace consumer which is able to publish to Kafka.
-In addition to that, early boot tracing and tracing on shutdown was improved upon.
-On the virtualisation front, improvements were made in the ability to dereference and follow pointers inside guests from the host in the probe context by implementing a nested page table walk inside DTrace for Intel architectures.
-Moreover, the CADETS project has started formalizing DTrace in HOL4 which enables automated test generation, high assurance of DTrace implementations in terms of adherence to the specification and exploration of all allowable behaviors for a given D
+Recent developments include the creation of dlog, an in-kernel DTrace consumer which is able to publish to Kafka, and improvements to early boot and shutdown tracing.
+On the virtualisation front,
+improvements were made in the ability to dereference and follow pointers inside guests from the host in the probe context by implementing a nested page table walk inside DTrace for Intel architectures.
+The CADETS project has started formalizing DTrace in HOL4 which enables automated test generation, high assurance of DTrace implementations in terms of adherence to the specification and exploration of all allowable behaviors for a given D